vintagetrex/Nemesis-Project/README.md

     * thoughts on a 2D array, "timeline of claims/submissions" and corresponding advertisements
       - the first row is an array of data submissions with x1y1 submitted before x2y1 submitted before x3y1
+      - row y2 is random bit padding
-      - columns y2 through yn are advertisements submitted for the claims
+      - row y3 through yn are advertisements submitted for the claims
-      - advertisements are oredered with row y2 containing the advertisement with the highest bid and being stored with a data submission
+      - advertisements are ordered with row y2 containing the advertisement with the highest bid and being stored with a data submission
       - new blocks from proof of work add storage slots to the array
-      - prevent buffer flow by adding elements to the array (or creating a new array) each time a new block is found for proof of work
+      - prevent buffer overflow by adding elements to the array (or creating a new array) each time a new block is found for     proof of work
+      -